+Nestled in grazing country, Dingo is named after the wild Australian dog that roamed the area.
 This busy small town sits on two major highways that service the beef, timber and coal industries.
-Up to a thousand vehicles can pass through in one day and it is not unusual to see ten triple road trains outside the roadhouse.
+Up to a thousand vehicles can pass through Dingo in one day and it is not unusual to see ten triple road trains outside the roadhouse!

 The roadhouse is a hive of activity 24 hours a day, and up to 1700 people a day call in for a cuppa, snack, meal or fuel.
-The meals have a reputation across Queensland, with a couple of unique house specialities.
-One of these is the Dingo Trap burger, a large burger with the works plus lashings of hot chilli sauce to give it ‘some bite’!
+The meals have a reputation across Queensland, why not try one of the signature burgers made fresh from organically grown Queensland produce.

 The origin of the town’s name is shrouded in mystery – some say a railway surveyor saw a dingo on the creek bank and gave the town its name.
 Others say that Moses Wafer, the early pioneer, heard dingoes howling at night and named the town around his camping site.